Monisha0805/MediCare-System/README.md

    npm install
    ```

-3. Open `index.html` in your browser to run the frontend.
+3. Open `index.html` in your browser to run.

-## License

-ISC